alexeysas/sdc-advanced-lane-finding/writeup_template.md

 * Using [a SobelX and SobelY operators](https://en.wikipedia.org/wiki/Sobel_operator)
 * Using gradient magnitude
 * Using direction gradient
-* Using HSL color space convertion and gradients based on S channel.
+* Using HSL color space conversion and gradients based on S channel.

 The code for the methods above can be found in the cell 9 of the [a IPython notebook](project.ipynb)

-I've as a result I've come up with following pre-processing pipiline:
+As a result I've come up with following pre-processing pipeline:

 * Load initial image
 ![alt text][image4]